 The guidelines for the Rule of Thirds, Rule of Odds, Balance, and Leading Lines elements of composition are a great start for any aspiring photographer.
 But if they don’t work for your scene, don’t be afraid to ignore them.

-Our next post in the series will explore the pattern, textures, and background elements of composition for photography and may prove to be spot on for your media needs.
+Our next post in the series will explore the pattern, textures, and background elements of composition for photography and may prove to be spot on for your media needs and the last post of our series will cover Depth, Depth of Field, Framing, and Cropping.